 Mental Health Support Worker

 The Mental Health Support Worker is responsible for working with refugee/newcomer clients to help identify, examine and treat mental health and emotional issues or disorders.
-They will facilitate counselling sessions with individuals, groups and families, conduct assessments, short- term crisis intervention, referrals and ensure clients’ access to appropriate mental health services.
+They will facilitate support sessions with individuals, groups and families, conduct assessments, short-term crisis intervention, referrals and ensure clients’ access to appropriate mental health services.

 The aim of this position is for the candidate to work in collaboration with our other agency staff as well as external partners to aid clients’ resettlement and integration into the community.
 The successful candidate will use a team-based, coordinated systems approach to mental health, consult with case managers to advise on best practices and assist newcomers in navigating the mental health support available to them.